Khasekhemwy

+Reign

-Date of reign
+Length of Reign

 Khasekhemwy ruled for close to 18 years, with a floruit in the early 27th century BC.
 The exact date of his reign in Egyptian chronology is unclear but would fall roughly in between 2690–2670 BC.

 According to Toby Wilkinson's study of the Palermo Stone in Royal Annals of Ancient Egypt, this near contemporary 5th dynasty document assigns Khasekhemwy a reign of 17.5 or nearly 18 full years.
 Wilkinson suggests that a reign of 18 "complete or partial years" can be attributed to Khasekhemwy since the Palermo Stone and its associated fragments record Years 3-6 and Years 12-18 of this king and notes that his final year is recorded in the preserved section of the document.